raleel/mythras-srd/0003_Skills.md

 ### Survival (CON+POW)

-This skill covers surviving in a rural or wilderness environment where the benefits of civilisation are absent: foraging, building a fire, finding shelter or a safe place to sleep.
+This skill covers surviving in a rural or wilderness environment where the benefits of civilization are absent: foraging, building a fire, finding shelter or a safe place to sleep.
 When properly equipped, rolls are usually unnecessary since the character may be carrying a tent, food supplies, and so on.
 Only when separated from their equipment or when environmental conditions turn bad does it become essential to use this skill.
 A roll is usually made once per day in such conditions.

 ### Teach (INT+CHA)